Skip to content

 react_final_responseloopReAct loop produces final answer

-A produce node emits something like this (formatted as JSON for clarity):
+A think node emits something like this (formatted as JSON for clarity):

 {